 Book your private Faro airport transfers online:

 Faro is also the end train station for the intercity trains to Lisbon, Coimbra and Porto.
-If you’re staying somewhere in central Algarve, you’ll likely get off the train before it heads east to Faro.
+If you’re staying somewhere in central Algarve, you’ll likely get off the train in Tunes or Albufeira, before it heads east to Faro.

 Tip: Don’t try to use accents when you type place names into the trains website, e.g. write Olhao, not Olhão.

 For other destinations within the Algarve, you’ll need to use the bus, a taxi or Uber.
 There are several bus companies serving the Algarve and you can buy a 3 or 7-day pass to use any of them on a hop-on-hop-off basis.
 The Vamus pass can be purchased from any Tourist Information Office in the Algarve and recharged online through the app.
 Check timetables here.

 Be warned that services are often geared around schoolchildren and workers so may be considerably reduced at weekends and holidays.
 If you intend to get around the Algarve by bus, this website is a very useful resource.